 Climate influences whether an individual feels personally safe, listened to, valued, and treated fairly and with respect.

-Problems with department climate are usually perceived by non-majority members and by those who are in the least powerful positions.
+Problems with department climate are usually perceived by non-majority members and/or by those who are in the least powerful positions (especially non-tenured academics).